ojziff/als_genome_instability/README.md

 |                       |                       | SOD1                  |     8 |           |              |                                              |
 |                       |                       | 6 other ALS mutations |     9 |           |              |                                              |

-For each dataset we processed samples with nf-core/rnaseq v3.8.1 utilising alignment with STAR and read quantification with salmon.
+For each dataset we processed samples with [nf-core/rnaseq](https://nf-co.re/rnaseq) v3.8.1 utilising alignment with STAR and read quantification with salmon.

 Differential gene expression was performed using DESeq2 contrasting ALS versus control, adjusting for dataset and gender batch effects.

 Differential splicing was analysed on polyA samples with MAJIQ v2.4 contrasting ALS versus control, adjusting for dataset and gender batch effects.

-Variant analysis was performed on Answer ALS samples using nf-core/rnavar v1.0.0, which is based on GATK v4.2.6 short variant discovery workflow.
+Variant analysis was performed on Answer ALS samples using [nf-core/rnavar](https://nf-co.re/rnavar) v1.0.0, which is based on GATK v4.2.6 short variant discovery workflow.
+Adjustment for read coverage was performed using a spline.

-RNA fusion analysis was performed on paired-end datasets using nf-core/rnafusion v2.0.0, utilising the STAR-Fusion workflow.
+RNA fusion analysis was performed on paired-end datasets using [nf-core/rnafusion](https://nf-co.re/rnafusion) v2.0.0, utilising the STAR-Fusion workflow.
+Adjustment was made for dataset and read coverage (with a spline) was performed.

 Schematics were created using [BioRender](https://biorender.com/).